 I take a broad perspective on the tradition of spring-cleaning, and see it as an ideal opportunity to reflect not just on the state of one’s home, but on all aspects of one’s life and on what the whole notion of “clean living” means to you.

 Think for a moment: If you were living the cleanest, most honest, least cluttered version of your own life, what would that look and feel like?
 What messes would you be free of, and what kind of energy and focus would be freed up as a result?

 In my mind, clean living starts with being clean and unencumbered in one’s thinking.
 By this, I mean being open and authentic in your intentions, clear-headed in the way you perceive challenges and opportunities, and selective in the thought patterns you entertain on a daily basis.

 Psychologists estimate that the majority of our thinking is habitually occupied by recycled thoughts, and that on any given day, only a small percentage of our neurological activity involves new ideas or information.
-Consider the amount of mental pollution you could be hosting if even a small percentage of your recycled thoughts are troubling worries, memories
+Consider the amount of mental pollution you could be hosting if even a small percentage of your recycled thoughts are troubling worries, memories or anxiety-producing obsessions.

 And just imagine the purifying potential of introducing fresh, positive thoughts and perspectives into your mental mix — whether by challenging old ideas and patterns, by actively pursuing a new vision, or by simply meditating on an uplifting idea, sensation or sound.

 Another element of clean living concerns our relationships and interactions with others.
 If you’re carrying around bad feelings and resentments, dark grudges, fears, and negative perceptions about other people (or about yourself), that will weigh you down and make everything else you do seem painfully hard and heavy.
 It will also tend to attract other messes of all kinds, from anxiety-management strategies that don’t serve you, to self-soothing and self-armoring habits that undermine your physical and mental health.